otrv4/otrv4/otrv4.md

     sent of the next ratchet.
 ```

-// TODO: does this happen in all of them?

 When these events occur, the state variables are incremented and the key
 variable values are replaced: